Hello everyone! This is the fifth and final post in my Disney vacay 2K17 series.

 Pandora: the World of Avatar

-The newest land at Animal Kingdom just opened at the end of May 2017.
+The newest land in Animal Kingdom just opened at the end of May 2017.
 It is stunning in its design.
 There are two rides, Navi River Journey and Flight of Passage.
 The river journey was a slow-moving boat ride set against the bioluminescent backdrop of the rainforest.
-Pandora’s main attraction, however, is Avatar: Flight of Passage.
+It was well done, and very pretty, but it did not compare to Pandora’s main attraction, Avatar: Flight of Passage.
 This was a breathtaking 3D experience simulating a ride on a Banshee.
 It was incredible!
-We were lucky enough to get Fastpasses using the MyDisney Experience app, but it would have been worth the average two hour wait.
+We were lucky enough to get Fastpasses using the MyDisney Experience app, but it would have been worth the average two-hour wait.
 We had dinner at the Satu’li Canteen, which was very good and reasonably priced.

 Asia and Africa had some fun stops.
 In Asia, you’ll find the adventure thrill ride Expedition Everest, along with Kali River Rapids.
 We enjoyed both rides, especially Expedition Everest.
 We did not spend quite as much time in Africa.
 Kilimanjaro Safaris was fun, but what ended up being a two-hour wait when the estimate was 40 minutes put a damper on the experience.
 We also went at night when many of the animals were sleeping.
 The lions were up, and it was cool seeing them.

 For school-age kids (4 and up), there is a Wilderness Explorer program.
 The kids get to find things throughout the park and earn “badges” in their workbooks.
 Some of the Disney guides were really knowledgeable about their subjects.
 This actually helped us to see more of the park and notice details that we would usually miss.